KingEdwardI/react-flux-coding-challenge/README.md

 action creators are exported from app/actions/ into the component they will be used in.

-the app dispatcher handles disptaching the action to the store. -- this is the equivalent of Redux reducers.
+the app dispatcher handles disptaching the action to the store. -- this could be compared to Redux reducers.

 based on the type of the dispatched action, the store is manipulated accordingly in the AppStore.